 Meander along the scenic riverside, then enjoy a break in your journey at Pinders Pond which is 5km beyond Roxburgh.
 There are many things to look out for along this part of the trail.
 These include the dramatic rock formations on the hillsides and in the river itself.
 There is also the largest stand of regenerating native Kanuka (tea trees).

 DAY 3 – MILLERS FLAT TO LAWRENCE – 44.1 KM

-This section of the trail takes you from the pastoral farm land and orchards around Millers Flat through the remoteness of the Beaumont Gorge before re-emerging beside the main highway at the Beaumont Bridge.
-Visit the historic Horseshoe Bend Bridge, and for an added story take a short detour from the Horseshoe Bend Bridge car park up the road to the site of the Lonely Graves.
+This section of the trail takes you from pastoral farm land and orchards around Millers Flat through the remoteness of the Beaumont Gorge.
+Then you re-emerge beside the main highway at the Beaumont Bridge.
+From here you can visit the historic Horseshoe Bend Bridge, and for an added story take a short detour from the Horseshoe Bend Bridge car park up the road to the site of the Lonely Graves.

-From Beaumont you start the climb towards the highest point of the trail and through the Big Hill Tunnel.
-After the tunnel you descend into lush green farmland connecting with and crossing the highway several times.
-There are many reminders of the area’s history along the route, including the discovery of gold, milling of flax fibre for rope making around Evans Flat and the arrival of the Chinese prospectors to the goldfields.
+From Beaumont you then start the climb towards the highest point of the trail and through the Big Hill Tunnel.
+After the tunnel descend into lush green farmland, crossing the highway several times.
+There are many reminders of history along the route, including the discovery of gold, the milling of flax fibre for rope making (around Evans Flat) and the arrival of the Chinese prospectors to the goldfields.